 - GLOW – Gays and Lesbians at Oliver Wyman

 - EMPOWERED – Employees of Oliver Wyman enabling racial and ethnic diversity

 To answer the question we posed at the beginning of the article – does Oliver Wyman really offer a “different kind of consulting”? – we say “not really.”

-From where we stand, Oliver Wyman pulls together best practices from top firms around the world, and provides a specific focus and expertise on the financial services industry, but the firm as a whole is still defining what truly makes it unique.
+From where we stand, the firm pulls together best practices from top firms around the world, and provides a specific focus and expertise on the financial services industry.
+But the firm as a whole is still defining what truly makes it unique.